Security-Onion-Solutions/securityonion-docs/homenet.rst

 Homenet
 =======

-Currently homenet is only used for :ref:`suricata`, but could be used for other tools in the future.
+The homenet variable defines the networks that are considered home networks (those networks that you are monitoring and defending).
+It is used for :ref:`suricata` and, starting in Security Onion 2.3.110, for :ref:`zeek` as well.

 Configuration
 -------------